RivaD2/reading-notes/401/class-26.md

 **What are some keywords associated with Component based UI?**

 - Well **rendering**, **props** and **state** are all important words to know.
 Each component is combo of JS and HTML and there are two things that components have that make them React components:

     - **props: is how a parent communicates to child.
 They are read only from childs perspective.
 It is also a React word for data that is passed into a Component
     - **state: how a component manages itself so it can read, write, edit its own state and no other components know about its state**
-- Each componenet is self-contained and props are how they can be connected
+- Each component is self-contained and props are how they can be connected
-- **Rendering** according to[blog.isquaredsoftware.com](https://blog.isquaredsoftware.com/2020/05/blogged-answers-a-mostly-complete-guide-to-react-rendering-behavior/) describes rendering as, ..." the process of React asking your components to describe what they want their section of the UI to look like, now, based on the current combination of props and state."
+- **Rendering** according to [blog.isquaredsoftware.com](https://blog.isquaredsoftware.com/2020/05/blogged-answers-a-mostly-complete-guide-to-react-rendering-behavior/) describes rendering as, ..." the process of React asking your components to describe what they want their section of the UI to look like, now, based on the current combination of props and state."

  **As I mentioned above, there are Class Components and Functional Components.
 So, for each flagged component, React will call either `classComponentInstance.render()` (for class components) or `FunctionComponent()` (for function components), and save the render output.**